anatolykopyl/xray-exporter/README.md

 ![browser.png][browser-screenshot]

-Click the `Scrape V2Ray Metrics` and the exporter will expose all metrics including V2Ray runtime and statistics data in the Prometheus metrics format, for example:
+Click the `Scrape Xray Metrics` and the exporter will expose all metrics including Xray runtime and statistics data in the Prometheus metrics format, for example:

 ```
 ...
-# HELP v2ray_up Indicate scrape succeeded or not
+# HELP xray_up Indicate scrape succeeded or not
-# TYPE v2ray_up gauge
+# TYPE xray_up gauge
-v2ray_up 1
+xray_up 1
-# HELP v2ray_uptime_seconds V2Ray uptime in seconds
+# HELP xray_uptime_seconds Xray uptime in seconds
-# TYPE v2ray_uptime_seconds gauge
+# TYPE xray_uptime_seconds gauge
-v2ray_uptime_seconds 150624
+xray_uptime_seconds 150624
 ...
 ```

-If `v2ray_up 1` doesn't exist in the response, that means the scrape was failed, please check out the logs (STDOUT or STDERR) of V2Ray Exporter for more detailed information.
+If `xray_up 1` doesn't exist in the response, that means the scrape was failed, please check out the logs (STDOUT or STDERR) of Xray Exporter for more detailed information.

 We have the metrics exposed.
 Now let Prometheus scrapes these data points and visualize them with Grafana.
 Here is an example Promtheus configuration: